rigdenlab/conkit/docs/examples/hierarchy.rst

 1. Constructing instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following blocks of code a purely an outline on how each instance can be created.
+The following blocks of code are purely an outline on how each instance can be created.

 1.1 ContactFile
 ...............